gp0814/Online_Quize/README.md

 Default admin email id is head@gmail.com and password is head . admin password is md5 encypted.

-For any query or feedback contact me at kpsagar1999@gmail.com.

-Thanx.

 ## Precise Explanation regarding the work in detail :